mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/release-notes/index.md

 - Added support for basic authentication with `registry:2` Docker registry.
 (COPS-6370)

-#### Airgapped
+#### Air gapped

 - Will set `disable_gpg_check: yes` when installing Nvidia RPM packages, to avoid GPG failures.
 This is already the behavior when installing the packages from the Nvidia repo.
 (COPS-6474)
 - Now automatically imports required GPG keys when installing local RPM packages (COPS-6474).
 - The release includes the artifacts for Darwin (MacOS).
-- Fixed a bug where an air-gapped upgrade fails due to the missing `kubernetes-cni` package, when installing `kubeadm`.
+- Fixed a bug where an air gapped upgrade fails due to the missing `kubernetes-cni` package, when installing `kubeadm`.
 - Included additional RPMs required for the Kubelet to install.
 (COPS-6345)
 - Add support for different `addonRepository` images for different addons repositories.
 - Fix an issue where the wrong `Addon` and `ClusterAddon` resources were being deployed, causing missing chart errors.